stevleibelts-archive/php_component_dependency_injection/README.md

 A configuration describes:

 * Relationships between interfaces ans implementor
-* Dependencies between different services
+* Dependencies between different services by references

 ## Workflow for a builder